 If you do not have a travel document

-Ukrainian nationals who wish to make a visa application to travel to Australia must hold one of the following:
+Ukrainian nationals who want to apply to travel to Australia must hold one of the following:

 - a valid passport, which may include: